microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/contact-get.md

 ---
 title: "Get contact"
-description: "Retrieve the properties and relationships of a contact object."
+description: "Retrieve the properties and relationships of a contact object."author: "angelgolfer-ms"
 ---

 # Get contact